kmwoley/restic-windows-backup/README.md

 1. Run `install.ps1` file
    1. From the elevated (Run as Administrator) Powershell window, run `.\install.ps1`
    1. This will initialize the repro, create your logfile directory, and create a scheduled task in Windows Task Scheduler to run the task daily.
+1. Add your `$BackupSources` to `config.ps1`
+   1. By default, all of `C:\` will be backed up.
+You can add multiple root drives to be backed up.
+And you can define only specific folders you would like backed up.
+   1. External, removalbe disk drives (i.e. USB hard drives) can be identified by their Volume Label, Serial Number, or Device Name.
+For example, if you have an external device with the Volume Label "MY BOOK", you can define a backup source as `$BackupSources["MY BOOK"]=@()`.
+I would recommend using the device serial number to identify external drives to backup, which you can find using the Powershell `get-disk` command.
+You may also want to set `$IgnoreMissingBackupSources=$true` to avoid seeing errors when the removable drive is not present.
 1. Add files/paths not to backup to `local.exclude`
    1. If you don't want to modify the included exclude file, you can add any files/paths you want to exclude from the backup to `local.exclude`
 1. Add `restic.exe` to the Windows Defender / Virus & Threat Detection Exclude list